Smalls1652/AzureAD.MFA.Pwsh.Utils/README.md

 ### 🤔 Examples

+#### Example 01 - Get MFA methods for users licensed and not targeted with Identity Protection policies

 ```powershell
 #Get users with UserPrincipalNames that end in '@contoso.com' and are licensed with 'Microsoft 365 A5 for Faculty'
 $licensedUsers = Get-AadUsersWithLicense -DomainName "contoso.com" -SkuId "e97c048c-37a4-45fb-ab50-922fbf07a370"